tylert/linux-pi-boot-camp/source/volunteer_info.rst

 * **laptop or similar portable machine** capable of being used to reflash images
 * microSD and SD card adapters to allow for reflashing of Raspbian images
 * blank 1GB or larger USB drive suitable for booting an Ubuntu installer
-* spare HDMI display with power cord and HDMI cable
+* HDMI display with power cord and HDMI cable
-* spare microUSB power supply (5VDC @ 2A)
+* microUSB power supply (5VDC @ 2A)
-* spare USB mouse and keyboard
+* USB mouse and keyboard
-* spare CAT5-ish network cable
+* CAT5-ish network cable
-* spare AC power cable (in case someone lugs in a desktop)
+* AC power cable (in case someone lugs in a desktop)

 If you prefer to work in small teams and share equipment, that will probably be fine as well.
 We are hoping that some of this stuff may be borrowed from one